In year 10 students have 30 lessons a week, these are allotted as follows:

 Spring Term

-Theme: identity and culture and local, national, international and global areas of interest
+Theme: identity and culture, local, national, international and global areas of interest

 Customs and festivals